 Long Branch of the Law!
 Vegetation Bill 2017

-You spend so much time ensuring that you house is exactly how you want it, the garden is perfect, your walls/fences are clear and exactly how you want them and there is the perfect amount of sunlight beaming into your house making it the perfect little sun trap for a conservatory or the likes, over time you notice that each summer you are getting less and less sunlight into your house and your drive way is being over taken by a rogue bush or tree from a neighbouring garden.
+You spend so much time ensuring that you house is exactly how you want it.
+Th aim is for the garden to be perfect, your walls/fences are clear, there is the perfect amount of sunlight beaming into your house making it the perfect little sun trap for a conservatory or the likes.
+However, over time you notice that each summer you are getting less and less sunlight into your house.
+Your drive way is being overtaken by a rogue bush or tree from a neighbouring garden.
 This can definitely be a cause of frustration and ruin the vision you had for your gardens/house.

-At the time is can be difficult to have the awkward conversation with a neighbour asking them to trim back their trees so that you can get back to being content with your property, especially if your neighbours are your friends.
-Asking them to take care of their garden can be an awkward conversation and even more awkward when you consider the added time and costs that it would take them to take care of an over grown tress/bush.
-In situations where you neighbours may not be your best friends, it can be even more awkward as they may not be as forthcoming with offering a solution to this vegetation problem.
+At the time is can be difficult to have the awkward conversation with a neighbour.
+Asking them to take care of their garden can be an awkward conversation.
+It can be even more awkward when you consider the added time and costs that it would take them to take care of overgrown tress/bush.
+In situations where you neighbours may not be your best friends, it can be even more awkward.
+They may not be as forthcoming with offering a solution to this vegetation problem.